dotnet/csharpstandard/standard/attributes.md

 Specifies that the given member won't be `null` when the method returns.

 > *Example*: A helper method adds the `MemberNotNull` attribute to specify any fields that are assigned to a non-null value in that method.
 A compiler that analyzes constructors to make sure that all non-nullable reference fields have been initialized uses this attribute to determine that fields have been set in those helper methods.
-For example, consider the following example:
+Consider the following example:
 >
 > <!-- Example: {template:"standalone-lib", name:"MemberNotNullAttribute"} -->
 > ```csharp